in ,

 A rock in your sock that is slicing your foot, for instance, could not even be felt by you.
 Unnoticed and untreated wounds might grow infectious.

-Arteries narrow or obstruct as a result of this disorder.
+Arteries narrow or get blocked as a result of this disorder.
 Poor circulation (reduced blood flow) might make it challenging for an infection or foot ulcer brought on by diabetes to heal.

 High blood sugar levels may reduce a person’s immune system’s ability to defend itself.
 Long-term diabetics have a higher risk of infection, reduced blood flow to the limbs, and peripheral nerve damage.

-Sugar levels in your blood and tissues are too high, which encourages bacterial development and hastens the spread of diseases.
+Sugar levels in your blood and tissues are too high, which encourages bacterial growth and the infection may spread rapidly.

 People who do not tend to their diabetes can be seen with fungal infections of the nose and throat.

-This widespread eye ailment is the leading cause of blindness in individuals who are employed.
+Diabetic retinopathy is the leading cause of blindness worldwide.
 Diabetic retinopathy is caused by the blood vessels in the retina being destroyed by high blood sugar.

 A kidney’s blood vessel clusters, called glomeruli, that filter waste from the blood might get damaged over time if diabetes is not properly managed.
 It may also result in excessive blood pressure and renal damage.